Pikatchu99/Pikatchu99/README.md

 ![](https://user-images.githubusercontent.com/72025145/197925091-d062422b-9904-43e9-8645-eb2a245c2def.gif)

-🔭 _I am currently a full stack web developer looking for new opportunities;_
+🔭 _I am currently a full-stack developer with experience in web, mobile, backend systems and looking for new opportunities;_

 👨🏿‍💻 _I do my best to become a great full stack web dev;_